-Starting in January 2024, all applicants are required to complete the LGPS Online Application Form and submit an electronic copy of the complete allocation-based funding request, as outlined in Table 2.
+Starting in January 2024, all recipients are required to complete the LGPS Online Application Form and submit an electronic copy of the documents outlined in Table 2:

-Table 2: Required Allocation Request Contents and Related Attachments Submissions Related Attachments (as required) Allocation Request Form If available, workplans, budgets or other documents with information on anticipated FireSmart activities Completed CWPP or CWRP (if not previously submitted) Prior to commencing FireSmart activities (as Approval from SPCO (if applying for Phase 2, 3 or 4) for FireSmart structure protection equipment required) Completed FireSmart Assessment(s) for eligible FireSmart Projects for Critical Infrastructure Completed FireSmart Assessment(s) for eligible FireSmart Projects for Community Assets Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Culturally Significant Sites Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Green Spaces In cases where critical infrastructure, community assets or culturally significant sites are located on Provincial Crown Land confirmation that the proposed activities are supported will be required from Provincial Crown Land Manager (BC Parks, Mountain Resort

-Branch, Natural Resource District and/or Recreation Sites and Trails) at the time of application submission.
+Table 2: Allocation-based Funding Submission Requirements Submissions Related Attachments (as required) Allocation-based Funding Worksheet If available, workplans, budgets or other documents with information on anticipated FireSmart activities Completed CWPP or CWRP (if not previously submitted) Prior to commencing FireSmart activities (as Approval from SPCO (if applying for Phase 2, 3 or 4) for FireSmart structure protection equipment required) Completed FireSmart Assessment(s) for eligible FireSmart Projects for Critical Infrastructure Completed FireSmart Assessment(s) for eligible FireSmart Projects for Community Assets Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Culturally Significant Sites Completed Prescription Checklist and FireSmart Assessment(s) for eligible FireSmart Projects for Green Spaces In cases where critical infrastructure, community assets or culturally significant sites are located on Provincial Crown Land confirmation that the proposed activities are supported will be required from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails) at the time of application submission.
 For CWRP updates only PDF map and Google Earth compatible KML file, at appropriate scale, outlining the area of interest and eligible WUI Recipients with an acceptable plan that would like to amend/develop a CWRP must contact UBCM before commencing the project.
 In cases where the eligible WUI is outside of the AOI, confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails), other land managers (e.g. Indigenous Services Canada, local government) and/or First Nations (where overlap on reserves and/or traditional territories may exist).
 In cases where the eligible WUI includes Private Managed Forest Land (PMFL), confirmation that the proposed risk assessments activities are supported will be required at the time of application submission from the PMFL.
+Council Board or Band Council resolution, indicating support for the current proposed activities and